 The Proposal Preparation Semester

-The thesis student and the faculty advisor will sign a contract at the beginning of the semester that states clearly our expectations for the proposal and outlines in detail those workshops listed above (see example on page 25).
+The thesis student and the faculty advisor will sign a contract at the beginning of the semester that clearly states our expectations for the proposal and outlines in detail those workshops listed above.
 Student attendance at these workshops is mandatory and the student will not be registered for the remaining thesis hours if s/he cannot demonstrate satisfactory completion.

 At the end of this semester, the student should be prepared to submit a polished proposal.
 More information on the thesis proposal is provided later in this section.

 All relevant forms and deadlines are listed on our student forms page.
 Please refer to the link below.

 The Thesis Proposal

 The thesis proposal is a formal document that sets forth the parameters of the intended work.
 Some care, therefore, should be given both to its content and its appearance.
 The proposal should be literate (i.e., no sentence faults or misspelled words), it should have substance, and it should be neatly presented.
 A thesis proposal should consist of four or five well-written paragraphs and should include a reading list.

 It should reflect a carefully thought-out approach to the subject with sufficient elaboration to enable the advisor, the thesis coordinator, and the Honors dean to know just what it is the student intends to do.
 Sometimes a student will write a carefully-constructed paragraph describing the experiment he/she plans to carry out but will give no point of reference or framework that will allow the reader to see this project in a larger context.
 A related but opposite problem is writing a detailed and clear background statement and never getting around to stating what the actual thesis will entail.

 Please click the link below to access a list of Honors College student forms.